carlosramireziii/carlosramireziii.github.io/_posts/2018-08-27-my-favorite-active-storage-features.md

 ---
 layout: post
-title: My Favorite Active Storage Features
+title: The Best Features of Active Storage
 ---

 The headlining feature of Rails 5.2 is a built-in file upload solution called Active Storage.